-In a first reading iteration probably it is a good idea to read it from start to finish.
-Later on, you can also use it as a “take what you need”.
-Since I started to work with the book I have used it on a daily basis.
-Especially during refactoring legacy codebase, it has helped me a great deal.
+In the first reading iteration, it is probably a good idea to read it from start to finish.
+Later, you can also use it as a “take what you need” resource.
+Since I started working with the book, I have used it on a daily basis.
+Especially during the refactoring of legacy codebases, it has helped me a lot.

-The wonderful world of chess teaching (let’s not forget that I am still a bit of a chess nerd as well!) makes use of ‘chess diagrams’ to practice different segments of the game (e.g. tactics) in order to get familiar with patterns that can happen in any game.
-In the same way, I like to practice given Comparisons while problem-solving programming katas.
+The wonderful world of chess teaching (let’s not forget that I am still a bit of a chess nerd as well!) uses “chess diagrams” to practice different segments of the game (e.g. tactics) to become familiar with patterns that can occur in any game.
+In the same way, I like to practice given comparisons while solving programming katas.